 Benton County Mosquito Control District (BCMC) routinely traps, identifies (species, population levels) and tests mosquitoes for the presence of West Nile virus (WNv).

-If we have a confirmation of WNv (in-house testing of mosquitoes, reports from veterinarians or doctors, etc), the section (1 square mile) will be turned to a red color.
+If we have a confirmation of WNv (in-house testing of mosquitoes, reports from veterinarians or doctors, etc), the section (1 square mile) will be turned to a pink color.

-1) The red-colored sections may represent WNv positive mosquitoes, birds, horses and/or humans.
+1) The colored sections may represent WNv positive mosquitoes, birds, horses and/or humans.

-3) Once a section has been turned red, it will stay so for the remainder of that season.
+3) Once a section has been turned a color, it will stay so for the remainder of that season.

 For more information on how the District performs its monitoring and testing of mosquitoes, please visit our testing page.
 The District only monitors and tests the mosquito population within the District, if you want information about humans, horses/other mammals, birds and mosquitoes for the entire state, please click here.